Eglinton East LRT: Standalone line

 During the 2023 Toronto mayoral by-election, the topic of a future EELRT connecting to Pan Am Sports Centre and the University of Toronto Scarborough campus, and later to Sheppard–McCowan, was frequently discussed by candidates.

 In November 2023, the project design was ten percent complete, and the total revised cost of the project was $4.65 billion.
 At the time, the province (through Metrolinx) was considering extending Line 4 Sheppard east of Don Mills station with the potential of overlapping the EELRT route along Sheppard Avenue.
 Thus, in case of overlap, city planners proposed to adjust the EELRT alignment.
 There was also the possibility that the preferred site for the EELRT maintenance and storage facility at Sheppard Avenue and Conlins Road might not be available.
 Thus, city planners would look at other potential sites as a contingency.

 By May 2024, the City of Toronto had completed the 10-percent design and started a Transit and Rail Project Assessment Process, a streamlined environmental assessment that could take up to 185 days to complete.
-The project team recommended against a request by city council to add an extra stop at Morningside Park because of the steep slope along Morningside Avenue at the park entrance.
+The project team recommended against a request by city council to add an extra stop at Morningside Park located south of Ellesmere Road because of the steep slope along Morningside Avenue at the eastern park entrance.

+On April 9, 2026, Mayor Olivia Chow recommended city council rename the line the Scarborough East Rapid Transit Line (SERT).
+Feedback during consultations had many individuals commenting that Eglinton Avenue East was less than one-third of the entire route.
+Provincial transportation minister Prabmeet Sarkaria stated that the government did not have the line on its list of priorities.